HIV and Children and Adolescents

 How Do Children Become Infected With HIV?

-Fortunately, HIV-infected women can take HIV medicines during pregnancy and childbirth to prevent mother-to-child transmission of HIV.
-In addition, babies born to HIV-infected women receive HIV medicine for 4 to 6 weeks after birth.
+Fortunately, women with HIV can take HIV medicines during pregnancy and childbirth to prevent mother-to-child transmission of HIV.
+In addition, babies born to women with HIV receive HIV medicine for 4 to 6 weeks after birth.
 The HIV medicine protects the babies from any HIV that may have passed from mother to child during childbirth.
+A mother can also prevent transmitting HIV to her baby by not breastfeeding and by not feeding her baby pre-chewed food.

 To learn more, read the AIDSinfo Preventing Mother-to-Child Transmission of HIV fact sheet.